Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Having enough to evacuate your guns is a good idea.
 Not to mention, in some states, you legally need to transport your guns in some sort of case.

-You’ll want to make sure you know what was there and any paperwork involving melted guns is a lot easier when you know what the serial was, to begin with.
+If you don’t take them, make sure you have a list of what’s in your safe with the serials.
+You’ll want to make sure you know what was there, and any paperwork involving melted guns is a lot easier when you know the serial number.

 What to Do If You Can’t Evacuate

-So you didn’t make it out in time.
-Maybe you got caught while hiking, driving, or at home.
+So you didn’t make it out in time…maybe you got caught while hiking, driving, or at home.
+That’s rough, admittedly, but it’s also a situation worth going over and mentally preparing for.

 Wildfire near a lake

 What to do when this is what’s between you and your route to safety?
+(Photo: sippakorn yamkasikorn via Pixabay)

-Well, first foremost, you need to try and find a structure to hide in.
+If you are out for a hike or break down while evacuating, find a structure to hide in.
 The structure should have a “Class A Roof.”

-A Class A roof is a non-combustible design and can be made from shingles, metal, clay, and basically anything, not-wood.
+A Class A roof is a non-combustible design and can be made from shingles, metal, clay, and basically anything not wood.

 You also want to find a structure clear of vegetation.
-The general advice is 30-feet of space between vegetation and the building.
+The general advice is 30 feet of space between vegetation and the building.

 Creating Defensible Space